 The healthiest foods are the foods that haven’t been altered too much from their original form.
 And this makes sense because once you start deconstructing whole, intact foods and taking some components out (like fiber, bran, phytochemicals, hull, etc…) and adding in other components (like sugars, additives, artificial flavors, etc.), the original structure is altered and a once nutrient dense, healthy food becomes a nutrient void, unhealthy food.

-However, there are certain plant foods that are minimally processed and still have health benefits and are fine to add in when eating a plant based diet.
+However, there are certain plant foods that are minimally processed and still have health benefits and are fine to add in when eating a whole food plant based diet.

 And this sometimes trips people up.